lucclaesen/react-mastermind/README.md

 However, this seems strange -- why would a guess need to rerender itself when a new color is selected?

 I finally setteled on an approach suggested by Gaeron: keep the slicing and the seggregation into 3 "slice reducers", but allowing "read only access" from the game slice to the other ones.
 Thus the game reducer remains responsible for determining just the next game state, but has access to elements outside it.
-The combination of reducers is then
+The combination of reducers is then up to me.

-This can mean several things:
-- it could mean that what I though to be 3 different slices, are really one and require to be handled by a single reducer.
-- or they can be seen as different slices, but as slices that overlap and even may include used combineReducers to create the top-level reducer.
-However, combineReducerd presupposes that the combined reducers range of completely disjoint domains.
-In the use case of our game, however, a
+The disadvantage to this approach is however that "order" between execution of the subreducers becomes relevant (whereas the combination of reducers by combineReducers does not presupposes a temporal ordering).
+I think this is a big disadvantage, that makes thinking about reducers more difficult.

+After having choosen this option, a third one came about, again suggested by Dan Abromov.
+One way to make "overlapping slices" compatible with combineReducers is to allow for redundancy.
+With some state represented repeatedly in different slices.
+In his todo's example, he maintains two "views" on todos in the state tree and assures us that redundancy is quite normal.

+A completely different remark issue is about application configuration.
+- Most suggestions on the web advise to use the DefinePlugin for webpack.
+This plugin is responsible for emitting variable definitions into the output bundle.
+E.g. log levels, connection strings, API-keys can be emitted during compile time and thus can be imported by your application at runtime.
+- Ideally, however, I would prefer environment vars to be external to the application bundle, such that deploying a "golden build" to different environments would deploy the very same versionned bundle.